Global Health: Our Work

 In response, The United Methodist Church launched the Global Health Initiative to focus and mobilize the people of The United Methodist Church into action against the diseases of poverty.
 Working with the United Nations Foundation (U.N.
 Foundation) and others brings our existing health programs to a new level.

 In Washington, D.C., on Dec.
 18, 2006, The United Methodist Church and its leaders from around the world convened a Global Health Summit in partnership with the U.N.
 Foundation.
 The Summit sparked enthusiasm among religious leaders and dedicated lay people who subsequently committed to an enlarged and renewed focus on global health.

 Beginning with malaria

-To launch the Global Health Initiative, the church is exploring a major education and fund-raising campaign to focus on one of these diseases: malaria.
-This effort will strengthen our existing in-country clinics and hospitals and assist in the prevention and treatment of malaria in developing nations.
+To launch the Global Health Initiative, the church began a major education and fund-raising campaign to focus on one of these diseases: malaria.
+This effort strengthened our existing in-country clinics and hospitals and assisted in the prevention and treatment of malaria in developing nations.

 Abundant Health – Our Promise to Children is a new global health initiative of The United Methodist Church.
 Led by the Global Health unit of the General Board of Global Ministries, the program's goal is to provide grants to faith-based partners around the world to increase access to life-saving interventions to children.